bhargav1000/vtu-notif-mailer/README.md

 - To run the script type ```python3 vtunotifmailer.py``` on the command line and check your inbox.

-Currently works in Linux and OS X only, will release a Windows version soon :P
+Currently works in Linux and OS X only, will release a Windows compatible version soon :P